notskriaush/CRUD1/README.md

 Service — business logic for CRUD operations.

-Repository — interfaces to interact with the database.
+Repository — interface to interact with the database.

-Model — entity classes.
+Model — entity class.